SIakovlev/CarND_Term1_P3/writeup_template.md

 * **Dataset augmentation**.
 If we train the network based on central images only, it will be biased towards straight movement since the majority of steering angles are very close to 0:
 ![alt text][image8]

  * In order to fix this I augmented the dataset.
-First, I added **corrections to steering angles corresponding to left and right images**, so that if the car sees right image its steering angle should decrease (which corresponds to car movement to the left) and steering angle should increase for left images.
-Also, I distinguish between two cases: straigt movement (steering angle close to 0) and turns (steering angle is around 0.2 and above).
+First, I added **corrections to steering angles corresponding to left and right images**, so that if the car sees right image (i.e. image from the right camera) its steering angle should decrease (which corresponds to car movement to the left) and similarly, the steering angle should increase for left images.
+Also, I distinguish between two cases: straight movement (steering angle close to 0) and turns (steering angle is around 0.2 and above).
 In the second case, the correction factor should be larger, which helps the car to deal with abrupt turns.
 This logic is shown in the code below:

 ```python
  # try to add robustness to turns, i.e.